7shantanu7/uscd-algorithms/README.md

 # uscd-algorithms
-My solutions to the University of California coursera course on Data structures and Algorithms
+My solutions to the University of California's coursera course on Data structures and Algorithms